Tourism in Perth

-Tourism in Perth, the capital city of Western Australia, is an important part of the Australian state's economy, contributing to the prosperity of businesses in the city, as well as other regions of the state.
+Tourism in Perth, the capital city of Western Australia, is an important part of the state's economy, contributing to the prosperity of businesses in the city and other regions of the state.

 In the year ending March 2012, Perth received approximately 2.8 million domestic visitors and 0.7 million international visitors.

 Tourist information

-Information about Perth and Western Australia has been in pamphlets and brochures traditionally.
+Historically, most information about Perth and Western Australia was available in the form of pamphlets and brochures.
 (Note: The original government authority was the Western Australian Government Tourist and Publicity Bureau; it then became the Tourist Development Authority and subsequently the Department of Tourism.)
-However, a considerable amount of information is now on the Internet with a range of promotional websites emanating from government and commercial organisations.
-Tourism Western Australia's web site is the main government tourist information entry point – with information about Perth prominently featured.
+However, a considerable amount of information is now available on the internet with a range of promotional websites from government and commercial organisations.
+Tourism Western Australia's website is the main government tourist information entry point, with information about Perth prominently featured.